10xcoding/STATapp-BackEnd/README.md

-## STAT application - Back End
+## STAT application - Back-end

-The back end for the STAT application ([front end available here](https://github.com/ffanizza10xcoding/STATapp-WebApp))
+The back-end for the STAT application ([front-end available here](https://github.com/ffanizza10xcoding/STATapp-WebApp))

 # STAT application

-STAT (short for SAP Ticketing And Tracking) is an ticket tracking application, designed in SAPUI5.
+STAT (short for SAP Ticketing And Tracking) is a ticket tracking application, designed in SAPUI5.
 STAT can be used to track system issues and create test scripts that integrate directly with any SAP system.
 Users can avoid the need to manage additional user accounts or websites and improve their issue resolution workflow.

 ## Getting started with STAT